grame-cncm/faustdoc/src/manual/errors.md

 ## Pattern matching errors

-Pattern matching mechanism allows to algorithmically create and manipulate block diagrams expressions.
-Pattern matching coding errors can occur at this level.
+The pattern-matching mechanism allows us to algorithmically create and manipulate block-diagram expressions.
+Pattern-matching coding errors can occur at this level.

 ### Multiple symbol definition error